pnbruckner/ha-life360/README.md

 ## PLEASE REMEMBER TO GIVE ME FEEDBACK & THANK YOU!

+Which you can do either via the [Home Assistant Forum](https://community.home-assistant.io/u/pnbruckner/summary) or by opening an [issue here](https://github.com/pnbruckner/ha-life360/issues)

 ## Manual installation suggestions

 ### Download zip file from github